 It was a jarring consensual intrusion, mediated through an app and through, at some level, the priorities of the corporation.
 We were allowed to enter into this short-term contract by virtue of our high star ratings.
 Our options were certainly expanded, too, by the lily-white faces in our profile pictures.
 Contraposed with the nights we stayed with friends, our AirBnb experiences were a strange intersection of social norms—the intimate leavened with the alienating.
 Friends gave us a bed or a couch based on mutual trust.
 The quid quo pro of AirBnb more resembled the mutually interested, transactional interactions of a job fair or networking event.

 We entered, as when we trundled into a suburban home on the outskirts of Salt Lake City, under the aegis of a corporate, data-facilitated service architecture.
 I am not a service worker; I am a new agent of this dispossessed “gig economy” landscape.
 I am a service customer.
 Greeting the hosts at the door is, in a subterranean way, a weird and hollow facsimile of greeting a friend as you arrive.
-We recognize each others’ profile pictures and haltingly test out each others’ names.
+We recognize each other’s profile pictures and haltingly test out each other’s names.
 There is the implicit acknowledgment of the circumstances of our appearance.
 We’re paying you 40-odd dollars, cleaning and service fees pre-factored.
-We’re staying for one night only, if that—more like a seven hour stretch.
+We’re staying for one night only, if that—more like a seven-hour stretch.

-I think about the night we spent in St. Paul, in the house of a Laotian immigrant who cared for her baby daughter as strangers tramped in and out through her kitchen.
+I think about the night we spent in St. Paul, Minnesota, in the house of a Laotian immigrant who cared for her baby daughter as strangers tramped in and out through her kitchen.
 Our visit was certainly helping her in some way: a little extra cash for her family, minus the company’s cut, of course.
 I wanted to reach out and talk to her for longer than we did, to learn about her experience in the Twin Cities, so removed from her home country.
 But since we weren’t visiting as friends or family, or for any reason other than practicality, the air felt stilted.
-I regret to say that I also abjectly failed to live my values on the other occasions when our hosts were present; our schedule and my own inwardness precluded opportunities for engagement.
+I regret to say that I also abjectly failed to befriend our hosts on the other occasions when they were present; our schedule and my own inwardness precluded opportunities for engagement.
 And perhaps it was only the nature of our fast burn across the continent and the quick and pragmatic necessity behind our bookings, but all our stays had a distinct finality.
 When we walked out the door of a strange man’s strange home in small-town Nebraska, we knew we would never, ever return.

 As profit snakes its way into all our enclaves of the personal, we become consumers moving through dehumanized spaces instead of participants in the reverie of communality.